The HAIC-MM Research Project

 Academic Researchers

-The research and development of the HAIC Maturity Model are spearheaded by a dedicated academic team:
+The research and development (completed in January 2025) of the HAIC Maturity Model are spearheaded by a dedicated academic team:

 • Dr. Flavio Ortolano: